10 Greatest Best Picture Oscar Winners

 For decades, westerns had good guys chasing bad guys, good guys looking to wipe bad guys off the face of the world.
 Spaghetti westerns subverted the moral facet of the good guy, and the Coen Brothers then eliminated the morality equation.
 They had characters who kill and who run, and this started with ‘Blood Simple’ and attained perfection with ‘No Country For Old Men’.

 NCFOM expresses a very feral aspect of humans; Chigurh is the cat that will chase down the mouse and the cheese at all costs, and Moss the mouse that has no aim but to run away with the cheese.
-And alongside this chaotic cat-and-mouse chase is Sheriff Bell, who represents the concept of convention, which applies to both society and film, and how conventions have no place in a riveting cluster-f**k like this.
+And alongside this chaotic cat-and-mouse chase is Sheriff Bell, who represents the concept of the convention, which applies to both society and film, and how conventions have no place in a riveting cluster-f**k like this.
 Here is the 9th entry in the list of greatest best picture Oscar winners.

 10. Moonlight (2016)

-Last one in the greatest best picture Oscar list is Moonlight.
+The last one in the greatest best picture Oscar list is Moonlight.
 Barry Jenkins’s ‘Moonlight’ is the quintessential American film from this decade, and its very existence is so welcoming.
 Deconstructing masculinity, which is an extremely sensitive issue in the black community, Moonlight follows Chiron as he tries to put together his sexual and social identities, that are kept torn by the constructs of a world that demands him to sacrifice one for the other.